rocky-linux/documentation/docs/books/admin_guide/01-presentation.md

 * **2004**: Ubuntu is created by the Canonical company (Mark Shuttleworth).
 It is based on Debian but includes free and proprietary software.

 * **2021**: Rocky Linux is created, based on Red Hat distribution.

+!!! info

+    Dispute over the name: although people are accustomed to calling the Linux operating system verbally, Linux is strictly a kernel.
+We must not forget the development and contribution of the GNU project to the open source cause, so!
+I prefer to call it the GNU/Linux operating system.

 ### Market share